-Deriscope provides free Excel access to the vast QuantLib resources for pricing options and other types of financial derivatives.
+Deriscope provides Excel access to the vast QuantLib resources for pricing options and other types of financial derivatives.

 QuantLib, according to their official site here, is a free open-source software library for quantitative finance and analytics written in the C++ programming language.
 In the hands of the right experts - typically quantitative analysts with software engineering skills - it can do the number crunching required by front-end applications that deliver theoretical prices and sensitivities on a number of financial derivative products.

 QuantLib's biggest strength is that it is actually used - in some way or another - by a large number of market participants, but that number is not exactly known.
 Although most large financial institutions tend to rely on their own legacy code, the fact is that the development and maintenance of pricing code is so costly that a sensible alternative for several smaller institutions is to rely - at least partially - on third party libraries.
 Thus several developers would choose to integrate snippets of QuantLib code within their own, if not outright use the entire QuantLib library.